Destinations > Regions > Mediterranean > Turkey

 What kind of experiences are there to enjoy on a luxury yacht charter in Turkey?

 Scuba diving and snorkelling tend to be popular activities amongst those who rent a yacht in Turkey, both to see historic wrecks as well as the natural marine wildlife.
-Those who prefer to stay above the water’s surface can take to sea kayaks or stand-up paddleboards while exploring the secluded bays and coves the coastline have to offer.
+Those who prefer to stay above the water’s surface can take to sea kayaks or stand-up paddleboards while exploring the secluded bays and coves the coastline has to offer.

 The Medieval fortress town of Bodrum near the Greek island of Kos has an architectural influence from the Cretans, many of whom migrated to the town in the 1920s.
-Imagine whitewashed houses with cobalt-blue accents, colourful bougainvillea and blazing mid-summer sun.
+Imagine whitewashed houses with cobalt-blue accents, colourful bougainvillaea and blazing mid-summer sun.
 Visit the town’s ancient theatre, archaeological and maritime museums, and Crusade-era castle before enjoying a sundowner in one of the many cafés found in Bodrum’s port.

 Visit the ancient city of Ephesus to the north of Bodrum, perhaps by helicopter for a more exciting view en route, to see its sprawling Greek-era ruins.
 Built in the 10th century BC, the city thrived under the rule of the Roman Republic some 800 years later.
 As one of the seven churches of Asia from the Bible’s Book of Revelation, it is thought that the Gospel of John may have been written here.